germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 # Group Operations

-Similar to MLS, DMLS provides a participant appliation programming interface (API) with the following functions:
+Similar to MLS, DMLS provides a participant application programming interface (API) with the following functions:

 ## INIT

 Given a list of DMLS participants, initialize an DMLS context by (1) creating an MLS group, (2) adding all other participants (generating a set of Welcome messages and a GroupInfo message).
-It is the responsibility of a DMLS implementation to define the Universe of participants and the mechanism of generating the individual send groups.
+It is the responsibility of a DMLS implementation to define the DiMembers and the mechanism of generating the individual send groups.
 Two possible approaches are described below.

 ### Over the wire definition